RetroPie/RetroPie-Docs/docs/Vectrex.md

 ![Vectrex](http://standalonepost.com/sites/all/pictures/Nikopik/Vectrex_logo.png)
 ***
 _The Vectrex is a vector display-based home video game console released in 1982.
+On October 27, 1992, Smith Engineering granted permission for the original Vectrex ROMs, manuals, and other original content to be freely distributed for non-commercial purposes._
 ***

 | Emulator | Rom Folder | Extension | BIOS |  Controller Config |